sophiekoonin/localghost/src/talks.md

 layout: "page.njk"
 ---

-I love public speaking, so if you’d like me to speak at your meetup or conference please send me an email at [sophie@localghost.dev](mailto:sophie@localghost.dev)!
+I love public speaking, so if you’d like me to speak at your meetup or conference please [send me an email](mailto:sophie@localghost.dev)!

 Some of the things I like to talk about include: